What is a voice bot?

 - Confirming that your problem and audience find it useful if you use automatic voice bot. or is it such a problem that it should not be used.

-- Designing your qs in such a way that it is not tedious.
+- Designing your questions in such a way that it is not tedious.

 - Finding your proper knowledge base.